Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

 \subsection{Fish tracking based on acoustic tag system}

-The Acoustic Tag System (ATS), a passive acoustic method of acoustic monitoring technology, has become an important means of monitoring fish trajectories and studying fish behaviour \cite{duzhuang2024recent}.
+The Acoustic Tag System (ATS), a passive acoustic monitoring technology, has become an important means of monitoring fish trajectories and studying fish behaviour \cite{duzhuang2024recent}.
 Unlike vision-based tracking methods, which rely on clear water conditions and sufficient lighting, ATS can provide reliable tracking data in challenging underwater environments, such as turbid waters or low-light conditions \cite{pursche2014evaluation}.
-The appropriate acoustic tag (also called an acoustic signal transmitter) type and parameters are selected according to the size of the fish and the research period (as shown in Fig. \ref{fig: acceleration sensor}) \cite{matley2022global}.
-The application of the acoustic tagging system mainly includes the abundance assessment of fish resources, the swimming pattern of fish, the evaluation of habitat characteristics, the spawning site of fish, the survival situation of fish, and the behaviour differences of fish \cite{aspillaga2021high, lennox2017envisioning}.
-However, acoustic tag monitoring technology is rarely used in aquaculture and has broad application prospects.
+The appropriate type and parameters of the acoustic tag (also called an acoustic signal transmitter) are selected according to the size of the fish and the research period (as shown in Fig. \ref{fig: acceleration sensor}) \cite{matley2022global}.
+The applications of ATS are diverse, including fish resource abundance assessment, swimming pattern analysis, habitat evaluation, spawning site identification, survival rate estimation, and behavioural differentiation \cite{aspillaga2021high, lennox2017envisioning}.
+Kolarevic et al. \cite{kolarevic2016use} demonstrated the use of acoustic acceleration transmitter tags for monitoring Atlantic salmon swimming activity in recirculating aquaculture systems (RAS), while Fore et al. \cite{fore2017biomonitoring} found it feasible to monitor fish depth in real-time in commercial fish farms using acoustic telemetry.

-Using acoustic tag monitoring technology to monitor fish movement and behaviour trajectories, obtain real-time three-dimensional movement trajectory coordinates of the fish, and perform related data analysis and application is an advanced technique \cite{macaulay2022passive}.
-Compared with vision-based monitoring technologies, acoustic tag monitoring technology has the advantages of in-situ observation and simple data processing methods.
-However, this technology determines the location of the fish by receiving the sound wave signal sent by the acoustic tag on the fish, and the fish may die during the data monitoring process \cite{klinard2020living, notte2022application}.
-Therefore, technicians must conduct real-time monitoring and data processing and analysis of monitoring data promptly to ensure the continuity and accuracy of the data.

-Acoustic tag monitoring technology and vision-based tracking methods have their unique strengths and limitations.
-Vision-based methods can provide detailed information about fish appearance, shape, and motion, but they are limited by water clarity and lighting conditions.
-In contrast, acoustic tag monitoring technology can provide reliable tracking data in challenging underwater environments, but it lacks detailed visual information about fish appearance and behaviour.
-Combining these two modalities can help overcome their limitations and provide a more comprehensive understanding of fish behaviour and movement patterns.